 How to Apply?

 To file for SSDI, you can go online and apply on the SSA's website.
-To avoid denied benefits include how your cardiac disease impacts your ability to exercise, work, and take care of your everyday needs in your submission.
+To avoid denied benefits, include how your cardiac disease impacts your ability to exercise, work, and take care of your everyday needs in your submission.
+This, perhaps, could be one of the most important signs your disability claim will be approved.
 Should you have any other medical issues, please mention them in your form.
+Considering applying for Social Security disability benefits but not sure how much you’ll earn per month?
+Our Social Security Benefits Calculator can help you determine how much you’ll receive from the SSA before you file for disability

 For example, diabetes, obesity, and high blood pressure are typical in people with heart failure or heart disease.
 In addition, it is not unusual for people who have had a heart attack to develop anxiety disorders.
 If you have experienced a panic attack, you should visit a psychologist or therapist and include information about your anxiety.